okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/identity-providers/index.md

     content: Okta supports both enterprise and social Identity Providers (social login).
 ---

 Okta integrates with many Identity Providers.
-Select an Identity Provider card to add [enterprise](#enterprise-identity-providers) or [social login](#social-logins) for your app.
+Select an Identity Provider card to add [enterprise](#enterprise-identity-providers) or [social login](#social-logins) to your app.

 Not sure what an Identity Provider is?
 See [External Identity Providers](/docs/concepts/identity-providers/).